coryhouse/a11y/README.md

 - Mute: Ctrl
 - Rotor: VO+U, then use left/right arrows to shift between
 - [Quick Nav](https://support.apple.com/guide/voiceover/with-quick-nav-vo27943/mac): Hold both arrow keys to toggle. (allows navigating via arrows).
 Press up down to change sections, left right to nav within a section.
+Note that tables read out the headers as you navigate the content.
+- TIP: Avoid using Voiceover on a browser with many tabs/windows open.
+Doing so will cause it to take a long time to initialize.
+So if you have many tabs open in Chrome for instance, use Firefox or Safari.